 During the excursion, you can see the layout of the station and running turbines in the turbine hall.
 Vinter Boulevard, 1.
 Opening hours: 9:00-14:00, days off - Saturday, Sunday.

-Today, it is one of the few children’s railroads where the trains are running all year round.
-Zaporozhye zoo, terrarium, aquarium and winter garden are located close to the main station “Zhovtnevaya”.
+Today, it is one of the few children’s railroads where trains are running all the year round.
+Zaporozhye Zoo, terrarium, aquarium and winter garden are located close to the main station “Zhovtnevaya”.
 Lunacharsky Street, 1.
 Opening hours: 8:45-16:20 (Sundays).

-In the area of Pobeda Street several preserved buildings of pre-Revolutionary Aleksandrovsk can be found.
-Along the avenue there are several squares with fountains, numerous restaurants and cafes.
+In the area of Pobeda Street, several preserved buildings of pre-Revolutionary Aleksandrovsk can be found.
+Along the avenue, there are several squares with fountains, numerous restaurants and cafes.

 The circus has 1,500 seats.
-Performances are held on Saturdays and Sundays at 12:00 and 15:30, as well as during the school holidays.
+Performances are held on Saturdays and Sundays at 12:00 and 15:30, as well as during school holidays.
 Rekordnaya Street, 41.
 Opening hours: office: 8:00-18:00.

 The theater was established in 1929, for a long time it was named after N. Shchors.
 Today, the theater is named in honor of Vladimir Magar, who was the chief stage director of the theater from 1929 to 1965.
 Lenin Avenue, 41.